-Memorial receiver might be league’s second-best QB - Port Arthur News
+Memorial receiver Lala Williams might be league’s second-best QB - Port Arthur News

 “We talk about the news and stuff and that is entertaining to me,” he said.

-Sanders and Williams are related through there fathers and have played football together since they were small.
+Sanders and Williams are related through their fathers and have played football together since they were small.

 “When we were little, I played quarterback and (Sanders) used to play running back,” Williams said.
 “Me and him used to talk about the plays and make our own plays.
 It helped us develop.”